Yoreni/twodo-list/README.md

 View at https://yoreni.github.io/twodo-list/

-A todo list site to pratice my typescript, tailwind and react
+A todo list site to practice my typescript, tailwind and react